 Jeremy Gregg is a three-time TEDx speaker, an award-winning communicator, a published writer, and an experienced leader in both the entrepreneurial and nonprofit arenas.
 He has raised nearly $40M for charitable organizations and has also built several successful small businesses.
-He now serves as the Founder & CEO of Gregg Partners, revenue strategy consultancy that equips mission-driven businesses to improve their financial sustainability so they can better pursue their vision for the world.
+He now serves as the Co-Founder & President of Mission Allies (formerly Gregg Partners), revenue strategy consultancy that equips mission-driven businesses to improve their financial sustainability so they can better pursue their vision for the world.

 Jeremy has held leadership roles (including two CEO positions) at several companies, including an internationally recognized leader in prison rehabilitation, a management support organization that delivers training and consulting to other nonprofits, and a community development organization that improves the lives of over 50,000 low-income families per year.
 He has been featured in interviews on the BBC, NPR, the Financial Times, Texas Tribune, the New York Times, Forbes, and more.
 As a freelance writer and ghost writer, Jeremy’s published work has appeared in the Wall Street Journal, Huffington Post, StackStreet, and in cover articles for an industry magazine.

 Jeremy earned an Executive MBA from the University of Texas at Dallas and also holds degrees in both Advertising and English from SMU in Dallas, Texas.
 He is active as a volunteer with hospice patients through the Visiting Nurses Association and as a volunteer journalism teacher with the Cistercian Prep School in Irving, TX.
 He also volunteers through the Prison Entrepreneurship Program and the Watch D.O.G.S. program of the National Center for Fathering.
 Jeremy is passionate about reading, writing and performing poetry; he has volunteered his services as a poetry teacher in several schools, from a public school in the Irving ISD to a juvenile detention center for young women.

 Below is a partial list.
 The others have disappeared into the ether.